flatrocks/cookbook-s3_backup/README.md

 All of the attributes listed in "Common attributes" apply to this resource.
 The following additional attributes are specific to s3_file_backup.

-__Assets:__
-* __assets__ - kind_of: Array, default: [].
-This is where you define what files and directories you want backed up.
-This attribute must be an Array of Hashes.
+__Backup_groups:__
-Each Hash must contain an "item" key, and its value is the relative or absolute path to a file or directory to back up.
+Each item in a backup group's array of assets is a file path to a file or directory to back up.
+The path can be relative or absolute.
-Each Hash may optionally contain a "prefix" key.
-Its value will be used to create the S3 object key.

 #### Full example